OFFERSØYKAMMEN HIKING GUIDE

 Offersøykammen is a small peak rising from the turbulent waters of the Nappstraumen on the western edge of Vestvågøya.
 Almost an island in its own right, the views from the summit overlook the flats of central Vestvågøya to the east, while the mountain wall of Flakstadøya rises to the west.
 An easy and well worn trail leads to the summit, making Offersøykammen a popular ‘Sunday hike’ among the locals.

 Offersøykammen is located on the north side of the E-10, just to the east of the Nappstaumen tunnel entrance.
 From Leknes, the distance is 6.5 km.

-From the pullout area on the E-10, the trail is immediately visible, heading uphill into the forest.
-The route heads through the trees for several hundred meters before climbing above the tree line.
-From here, the trail splits on occasion, just keep heading up.
-The first section is the steepest and the grade gradually decreases as you approach the summit.
+The grade of the trail gradually decreases as you approach the summit.
 Soon you will be at the fairly flat summit.
 Be mindful of the cliffs on the north side.
 Enjoy the views.